noironetworks/acc-provision/doc/features/multipod-vm-migration.md

     aci_multipod: True
 ```

+> **Note:** For Remote Leaf (RL) & Autonomous Remote Leaf (ARL) deployments, only Rancher (RKE) clusters are supported, and the cluster must be fully contained within a single remote leaf group.
+The cluster cannot be stretched across multiple remote leaf groups.
+Therefore, VM migration across different remote leaf groups or to different Pods is not supported and the `aci_multipod` config should not be set.

 If aci_multipod is set, each Kubernetes node on the cluster will have an annotation in the node in below format

 ```yaml